MicrosoftDocs/bingmaps-docs/BingMaps/articles/getting-streetside-tiles-from-imagery-metadata.md

 manager: "stevelom"
 ms.service: "bing-maps"
 ---

 # Getting Streetside Tiles from Imagery Metadata

 The Bing Maps REST Imagery API now supports the retrieval of Streetside images.
 In this article, we demonstrate how to to make an Imagery API Metadata URL request at a location on Earth and then use this request to [piece together the raw tiles to create a panorama](#panorama) of that location.

-Using as our location a point in Ballard, Seattle (`47.668687,-122.384795`) we create a URL request for the Streetside metadata at that location using the [Imagery Metadata API](../rest-services/imagery/get-imagery-metadata.md).
+Using for our location a point in Ballard, Seattle (`47.668687,-122.384795`) we create a URL request for the Streetside metadata at that location using the [Imagery Metadata API](../rest-services/imagery/get-imagery-metadata.md).

 ### URL Request